 You want the production print experts you choose to work with to be able to address your total workflow.
 This means everything from how jobs are submitted to finding the most accurate and efficient way to print.
 You need someone who will identify opportunities, improve performance and add value.
 That might mean job ticketing, job submission, variable data and color profiling software, to name a few.
 Overall, the goal should be to provide your business the ability to maximize productivity and help you do more with less.

-Mike Crowell is the Manager of Production Print at Loffler Companies.
-He has been in the industry since 1993 and has been with Loffler for 9 years.
+Mike Crowell is the Director of Production Print at Loffler Companies, and has been in the industry since 1993.
 His responsibilities include helping account managers and clients understand production print options and focuses much of his work on the commercial printer market.
-Mike has specialized in production print in the Minneapolis area for the last 18 years and is rated as a Top Performer by Konica Minolta and Canon Production in the Midwest.
+Mike has specialized in production print in the Minneapolis area for the last 18+ years and is rated as a Top Performer by Konica Minolta and Canon Production in the Midwest.
 Outside of work, Mike enjoys golfing, fishing and watching Minnesota Sports teams.
 He is a huge Minnesota Gophers fan.